How to upgrade RAM on MacBook Air (+ bonus tips for MacBook Pro)

 RAM upgrades give a substantial boost to Mac performance.
 No wonder so many Mac owners desire to upgrade.
 But here’s what they wish they'd know before buying MacBook Air.

-Let's have a closer look at what you can do to optimize MacBook Air.
+Now, let's have a closer look at what you can do to optimize MacBook Air and those Macs on which RAM is not replaceable.

-How to free up RAM on Macbook Air
+How to free up RAM on MacBook Air and Macs with non-upgradable memory

-Without the ability to add RAM to a MacBook Air, we need to look at alternative ways to free up space.
-My personal recommendation is to use an Apple notarized tool like CleanMyMac X to clear RAM effortlessly and in no time.
+Without the ability to add RAM to a MacBook Air or any other Mac, we need to look at alternative ways to free up space.
+My personal recommendation is to use an Apple notarized tool like CleanMyMac to show memory pressure and free it up effortlessly and in no time.

 That's it!
 How easy was that?